Living with cancer during coronavirus

 Helping people undergoing cancer treatment to eat well during the pandemic

 At World Cancer Research Fund, we work with oncology specialists to provide support sessions for people living with and beyond cancer.

-This is a chance to gain a deeper insight into various areas of living with cancer and provides an opportunity to put questions to our experts.
-The first three sessions, in October, November and December, will be presented by oncology dietitian Adele Hug.
+This is a chance to gain a deeper insight into various areas of living with cancer and provides an opportunity to put questions to our experts, including oncology dietitian Adele Hug.

 Each session is private and admissions are on a first come basis, so be sure to sign up and arrive on time!